IBM/itz-support-public/IBM-Technology-Zone/IBM-Technology-Zone-Runbooks/VMwareTemplateOnboarding.md

   All templates need to be onboarded correctly to ensure user environment provisioning do not fail.
 Follow steps listed below.

-## VMware template onboarding from Template to collection
+## VMware template onboarding from "Template to collection"
 Now that your Template has been successfully created it needs to be onboarded before you update your environment configuration setting follow steps to get this completed.

 1. Send a VMware "template onboarding request"** to the TechZone Support Team